-- Rescale.
+- +/- Resid.
+Adds (or removes) the residuals from the CLEAN image (this may be useful to check the achieved dynamic range by CLEAN).
+This button only works if the CLEAN model is being restored with the CLEAN beam when plotting (i.e., button "(Un)restore"). - (Un)restore.
+By default, the CLEAN model is restored with the CLEAN beam when it is shown in the CLEAN plot.
+This button allows the user to plot the unrestored CLEAN model instead (e.g., just the point sources found by CLEAN).
+If the model is not restored, the residuals cannot be added to the model. - Rescale.
 Rescales the color palette in the image of the residuals.
 This is useful to check better the structure of the residuals when the dynamic range is large. - Show FFT.
 Will load another GUI window, showing the Fourier transforms of the PSF (i.e., basically, the visibility weighting used in the visibility gridding), the residuals (this can be useful to study the effect of corrupting gains in the deconvolution), and the convolved CLEAN model (useful to check the quality of the CLEAN interpolation in the UV plane).
-An example of this window is shown in Figure 3.
+An example of this window is shown in Figure 4.
 Clicking on any point in the figures will show the UV coordinates and intensities in Fourier space (in Jy).
 These values will be printed at the upper-left corners in the plots. - True source (conv.).
 Will open a new window showing the source structure convolved with the CLEAN beam (i.e., the MODEL IMAGE in the Main Window convolved with the CLEAN beam).
-This is useful to check the fidelity of the CLEAN deconvolution. - Sensit..
+This is useful to check the fidelity of the CLEAN deconvolution. - Sensit.
 The program can add random noise to each visibility (all baselines are assumed to have the same sensitivity) such that the final image (natural weighting assumed) will have an rms equal to the desired sensitivity (in Jy/beam).
-The noise will be added to the main window as well (so the user can check how the noisy image changes with antenna positions, hour-angle coverage, visibility weighting, etc.
+The noise will be added to the main window as well (so the user can check how the noisy image changes with antenna positions, hour-angle coverage, visibility weighting, etc.).

-1.3.1 Corrupting the gains
+1.3.1 Adding gain corruptions

-The controls to define the corrupting gains are located in the lower part of the CLEAN window (see Figure 2).
+The controls to define the corrupting gains are located in the lower part of the CLEAN window (see Fig. 3).
 To apply a given gain to an antenna, just select the antenna index from the "Ant 1" list.
-If the selections in the "Ant 1" and "Ant 2" lists are the same (or if nothing is selected in the "Ant 2" list), all the baselines related to the selected antenna will be modified by the corrupting gain.
-However, if the selections in the "Ant 1" and "Ant 1" and "Ant 2" lists are not the same, only the selected baseline will be modified by the gain.
+If the selections of "Ant 1" and "Ant 2" are the same (or if nothing is selected in the "Ant 2" list), all the baselines related to the selected antenna will be modified by the corrupting gain.
+Otherwise (i.e., if the selected "Ant 1" and "Ant 2" are not the same) only the selected baseline will be modified by the corrupting gain.

 The simulated observations are divided in integration times (100 integration times homogeneously distributed between the initial and final hour angles).
-The initial and final integrations to be affected by the corrupting gain are set with the sliders named "From integration" and "To integration", respectively.
+The initial and final integrations to be affected by the corrupting gain are set with the sliders named "From inte gration" and "To integration", respectively.
 The amplitude gain (in %) and the phase gain (in degrees) are set using the sliders named "Amplitude gain" and "Phase gain", respectively.

 Pressing the APPLY GAIN button will insert the corrupting gain into the data.
 Pressing the RESET GAIN button will undo the data corruption.

-Notice that if a new array is loaded (and/or if any antenna is added or subtracted from the array) the corrupting gain is reset to unity!
+Notice that if a new array is loaded (and/or if any antenna is added or subtracted from the array) the corrupting gain is removed from the data.
 Notice also that only one corrupting gain is applied at a time.